 Or, you could have been exposed to stressful situations over a long period of time.
 Maybe you struggle with your own sense self-worth.
 You might have negative self-thoughts and limiting beliefs, believing unconsciously that you not good enough.

-The truth is, as long you don’t believe that you deserve to take care of yourself, for whatever reason, this is a habit that you will most likely not include in your life.
+The truth is, as long as you don’t believe that you deserve to take care of yourself, for whatever reason, this is a habit that you will most likely not include in your life.

 I’m not telling you this to discourage you to build good habits!
 The opposite actually.